This page will show you how to make crepes that come out perfectly each and every time.

 That’s what this page covers – What went wrong and how do I correct it?

 If you have tried to make crepes but have some issues with the outcome, this list will show you what the probably causes are.

 Bookmark it so you have the list handy any time you make crepes.
-Better to have one or two spoiled crepes rather than an entire batch.
+It is better to have one or two spoiled crepes rather than an entire batch.

 How to Make Crepes Perfectly Each Time

 Too Many Bubbles

-Too many bubbles are caused either by beating the batter at too high a speed in a mixer or blender, or by cooking the batter immediately after mixing.
+Too many bubbles in your crepes are caused either by beating the batter at too high a speed in a mixer or blender, or by cooking the batter immediately after mixing it together.

-Solution: Mix at a lower speed and let the batter stand at least 1 hour.
+Solution: Mix at a lower speed and let the batter stand for at least 1 hour before using it.

 Small Holes at the Center of the Crepe